ABC of Product Design

 The product has to be user-centered, which means that all the solutions, schemes, ideas, and versions should be totally concentrated on deciding the target users’ problem, and this should be the main concern of the designer from the very start of the process.

-The product should be useful, especially if its aim is not to entertain the user but also to educate, help, provide means of communication, ease any process or keep tracking and control, etc. If the product is useful, it will retain and grow the target audience steadily.
+The product should be useful, especially if its aim is not to entertain the user but also to educate, help, provide means of communication, ease any process or keep tracking and control, etc. If the product is useful, it will steadily retain and grow its target audience.

 And finally, the product should be unique.
 As we have mentioned in the article about UX design to make your product viral, the flavor of uniqueness can be applied not necessarily to the whole product – it can be a small feature of UX or an interesting solution for UI and branding, which will make your product stand out of the crowd and survive in the competition.